Vojtěch Jarník: Contributions

 Although Jarník's 1921 dissertation, like some of his later publications, was in mathematical analysis, his main area of work was in number theory.
-He studied the Gauss circle problem and proved a number of results on Diophantine approximation, lattice point problems, and the geometry of numbers.
+He studied the Gauss circle problem and proved a number of results on Diophantine approximation, integer lattice point problems, and the geometry of numbers.
 He also made pioneering, but long-neglected, contributions to combinatorial optimization.

 Number theory

 The Gauss circle problem asks for the number of points of the integer lattice enclosed by a given circle.